FAIR Fine Art Guide

 When to choose a silver specialist versus mixed decorative-arts intake

-The cleanest routing rule is simple: use a silver specialist when the assignment depends on mark interpretation, pattern identification, or silver-specific market knowledge.
-Use broader decorative-arts intake when the buyer is still sorting a mixed-property group and silver is only one part of the file.
+Use a silver specialist when the assignment depends on mark interpretation, pattern identification, or silver-specific market knowledge.
+Use broader decorative-arts intake when the file is mixed and silver is only one part of the property group.

 • Choose a silver specialist when the object may be sterling, coin silver, English or continental hallmarked silver, a named flatware pattern, or an important hollowware form.